Kernel zoo

 The kernel is a function of the inner product/dot product of the input coordinates, and we may overload notation to write \[K(\mathbf{x},\mathbf{y})=K(\mathbf{x}\cdot \mathbf{y}).\] Hard to google for because there is the confounding fact that kernels already define inner products in some other space so it’s a dot product defined in terms of a dot product.

 Such kernels are rotation invariant but not stationary.
 Instead of the Fourier relationships that stationary kernels have, these can be described in Legendre bases for radial functions.
 Smola, Óvári, and Williamson (2000) manufacture some theorems which tell you whether your choice of inner product can in fact define an inner product kernel.
-Unfortunately the basis so defined are long and ugly and not especially tractable to work with except maybe by computational algebra systems.
+Unfortunately, the basis so defined is long and ugly and not especially tractable to work with except maybe by computational algebra systems.

 3 NN kernels

 Infinite-width random NN kernels are nearly dot product kernels.
-They depend on the several dot products, \(\mathbf{x}\cdot \mathbf{x}\), \(\mathbf{x}\cdot \mathbf{y}\) and \(\mathbf{y}\cdot \mathbf{y}\).
+They depend on several dot products, \(\mathbf{x}\cdot \mathbf{x}\), \(\mathbf{x}\cdot \mathbf{y}\) and \(\mathbf{y}\cdot \mathbf{y}\).
 See NN kernels.

 4 Causal kernels